 Install supplemental air treatments

-If improving the air quality at your facility is important to you, make sure you reserve your spot for Flagship’s Peace, Love and IFM discussion – Beyond HVAC: Indoor Air Quality and COVID-19 – on Wednesday, April 14 at 1 PM CST.
-We’ll be discussing indoor air quality (IAQ) changes thar are needed during COVID-19 and some strategies to improve your facilities’ IAQ that go beyond the HVAC system.
+If improving the air quality at your facility is important to you, make sure you check out the recording: Peace, Love, and IFM – Beyond HVAC: Indoor Air Quality and COVID-19.
+In this previously-recorded discussion, top experts in IFM and IAQ talked about indoor air quality (IAQ) changes that should be made during COVID-19 and some strategies to improve your facilities’ IAQ that go beyond the HVAC system.

-Flagship's customizable approach to your facility's needs will help you incorporate solutions that will help you reopen responsibility and protect the health and safety of your occupants.
+Flagship's customizable approach to your facility's needs will help you incorporate solutions that will help you stay open responsibly and protect the health and safety of your occupants.